Shadikul-Islam/Microsoft-Based-Projects/Install Software in Azure VM Without Going Inside to VM Using Powershell/Documentation.md

     -Name "CustomScriptExtension"
  ```

- Here ```$downloadUrl=<"URL-of-the-First-Script"> ``` Means, You need to upload your first script and put the URL there.
+ Here ```$downloadUrl=<"URL-of-the-First-Script">``` means, You need to upload your first script any cloud storage.
+I kept the **[Script-1.ps1](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/tree/master/Install%20Software%20in%20Azure%20VM%20Without%20Going%20Inside%20to%20VM%20Using%20Powershell/Script)** file in **Azure Blob Storage**.
+Then I generated a [shared access signature (SAS)](#03) and put that URL here.

 **You can find the script file [here](https://github.com/Shadikul-Islam/Microsoft-Based-Projects/tree/master/Install%20Software%20in%20Azure%20VM%20Without%20Going%20Inside%20to%20VM%20Using%20Powershell/Script)**.

 Now run the script from your local PC Powershell or Powershell ISE.
 After completing the running then Copy the IP of that VM and visit the browser.
 You will see an IIS default site.
-Now open Remote Desktop Connection and RDP that VM and you can see the notepad++ and Office 365 application Word, Excel, Powerpoint.
+Now open Remote Desktop Connection and RDP that VM and you can see the notepad++ and Office 365 application Word, Excel, Powerpoint and other applications.